wyne-ybanez/pokedex/README.md

 ### Learning Outcomes

 - How to get data from an API using Fetch API
-- Displaying the data through JS and CSS Flexbox
+- Displaying the data through JS, async await
+- CSS Flexbox

 ### Credits